Welford Road Stadium: Men's International matches

-Women's international match
+Women's international matches

-On 8 December 2021, Welford Road was announced as host for England's 2022 Women's Six Nations Championship match with Ireland, the match took place on 24 April 2022 with England winning 69-0 in front of a record crowd for a stand-alone women's match in England of 15,836.
+On 8 December 2021, Welford Road was announced as host for England's 2022 Women's Six Nations Championship match with Ireland, the match took place on 24 April 2022 with England winning 69–0 in front of a record crowd for a then stand-alone women's match in England of 15,836.

 Other uses

 Since 2002 for men, and 2004 for women, the annual Varsity Match between De Montfort University and Leicester University has been held at Welford Road.

 In rugby league's Super League IX, London Broncos as the nominal home side took on Hull F.C.
 20 June 2004, with Hull winning 42–26.

-Welford Road has also played host to American Football; a charity match in aid of Matt Hampson took place on 28 May 2007 between the Loughborough University Aces and reunited 1990s team Leicester Panthers.
+Welford Road has also played host to American football; a charity match in aid of Matt Hampson took place on 28 May 2007 between the Loughborough University Aces and reunited 1990s team Leicester Panthers.
 National League team Leicester Falcons also played a league match at the stadium as part of a fundraiser for local charity LOROS, beating the Birmingham Bulls 22–15 on 12 June 2010.

 On 15 July 2010, Welford Road held its first pop concert with James Morrison playing, followed the next day by Will Young.

 Welford Road hosted The Varsity Match, between Oxford and Cambridge Universities, in 2021.
 Due to the Coronavirus pandemic the match was delayed from December 2020 and moved to Welford Road from its usual home of Twickenham.
-Oxford won the men's match 34-7, while Cambridge won the women's 10-5.
+Oxford won the men's match 34–7, while Cambridge won the women's 10–5.